ike9000e/Xinput-Modkey/readme.md

 		   paths:
 		       "release64/xinput_dll_forwarder.dll"
 		       "release32/xinput_dll_forwarder.dll"

 		   In the game/program directory, remame "xinput_dll_forwarder.dll"
 		   to "xinput1_3.dll".
+Note that "xinput1_3.dll" is the most common name.
+		   All possible different names are:
+				"xinput9_1_0.dll",
+				"xinput1_1.dll",
+				"xinput1_2.dll",
+				"xinput1_3.dll" and
+				"xinput1_4.dll".

+		   To determine which one to use, examine the loaded modules of the running process|game.

-		2. Use the loader program to start the game executable with desired DLL module attached to it, in this case "xinput_modkey.dll".
+		2. Use the loader program to start the game executable with the filter DLL module attached, "xinput_modkey.dll".

 		3. Use PE editor programs, such as CFF Explorer VIII, to edit the game file and add "xinput_modkey.dll" into its import table.

 Manual Uninstall